Carreau/ipython-wiki/NBviewer-Roadmap.md

 ## Actual things to do in order.

- - 1/2 - Use the new NBconvert class
+ - 0 - Fix the annoying bugs (404/500 cached)
- - 1/2 move to mongodb (free postgres is too limited)
+ - 1 - move to mongodb (free postgres is too limited)
+ - 2 - Use the new NBconvert class

- - 3 Write a new jinja template for nbconvert.
+ - 3 - Write a new jinja template for nbconvert.
     - that does only include notebook body
     - include the notebook css in the header of nbviewer itself
  - 4 Include boostrap menubar with different actions